icopy-site/awesome/docs/awesome/awesome-cl.md

 * [common-lisp-actors](https://github.com/naveensundarg/Common-Lisp-Actors) - a simple and easy to use Actor system.
 [BSD_2Clause][17].
 * [memento-mori](https://github.com/zkat/memento-mori)-  a library for writing robust, actor-based systems.
 It draws inspiration from Erlang/OTP, particularly its crash-first approach to high-availability systems, as well as Akka.
 [MIT][200].

+See also:

+* [lisp-actors](https://github.com/dbmcclain/Lisp-Actors), an "ongoing investigation into the use of the Actor model in Common Lisp, which has had the benefit of real-world application".
+  * it was part of the [Emotiq blockchain](https://github.com/emotiq/emotiq/blob/dev/src/test/blockchain-test.lisp) (a discontinued project)
+  * does remoting, includes a threading abstraction layer library similar to Bordeaux-Threads.
+  * ! it lacks unit tests.

 Event processing
 ----------------